Skip to main content

 4)Establish personal standard by clearly defining what is acceptable and what is not.
 Avoid making excuses and pursue your goals relentlessly.

 5) Be mindful of your time.
 Remember that you don't have all the time in the world and that a lot of people are looking up to you.
 So make everyday count.
-Set time sensitive goals and attaching deadlines to them.
+Set time sensitive goals and attach deadlines to them.

 7) Make your demands.
 Have an idea of what you want out of life at any time and don't be afraid to ask for whatever you want and need to have a better life.